Selecting Assessments

 Set Up Test

-• If you create a test outside of Blackboard, prepare a message with test materials that you can send vie e-mail or Blackboard Announcement right after students complete security procedures at the start of the exam.
+• If you create a test outside of Brightspace, prepare a message with test materials that you can send vie e-mail or Brightspace Announcement right after students complete security procedures at the start of the exam.

-• Schedule the Zoom meeting for the exam in Blackboard.
+• Schedule the Zoom meeting for the exam in Brightspace.

 • When setting the duration, add time for checking students’ IDs, desks, and rooms.